 Saturday, December 10, 2022

-How to Create Row Number or Index Number for each Partition Group in Power BI using Power Query
+How to use Power Query to create Index Number for each Partition Group in Power BI

-How to get the Previous Row values based on Row Number or Index Number of the Partition Group in Power BI using Power Query
+How to use Power Query to get the Previous Row values based on Row Number or Index Number of the Partition Group in Power BI

 Scenario: